 As you can see, our proposed day is showing slopes that are highlighted in the forecast as being in both 'moderate' & 'considerable' avalanche terrain.
 And when we look at the Avalanche Hazard & Advice Table it states for considerable that 'a single person load is likely to trigger an avalanche on some slopes.'
 A little scary, right?
 This is where I apply the 3 A's

-As you can see from the image above,100mtrs distance measured (run) there are 3 contour lines in height (rise).
-Giving a rough slope angle of 15 degrees.
-We exclude the first contour line at the start of the measurement as this doesn't have any rise/height.
-In this particular example I'm using an OS 1:50:000 map blown to 1:25:000 scale that has a standard 10mtrs height per contour.
+As you can see from the image above, there is a 30mtr height gain within100mtrs of distance.
+If you half 30 it gives me a rough slope angle,15 degrees.
+In this particular example I'm using an OS 1:50:000 map blown to 1:25:000 scale which has a standard 10mtrs height gain per contour.

-As a rough guide, 100mtrs in distance with 5 contour lines in height gives around 25 degrees.
+As a rough guide, 100mtrs in distance with 50mtrs height gain (between two index contours) it gives around 25 degrees.
 This is the number I start to have flags raised, therefore not the angle to be on potentially loaded slopes.
 Most avalanches release between 30 - 45 degrees, and having 25 degrees gives me a little margin for error.
+It is worth noting that the slope might not be as uniform as the map shows and that avalanches can slide below 30degress in the right conditions.

 You can be more accurate using a slope angle calculation if you wish!